jonasybei/uncovering-rdm-policies-through-topic-modeling/data/markdown/de-montfort-university.md

 24. When undertaking research projects in collaboration with other institutions, organisations or individuals, DMU researchers should ensure that ownership and copyright of data generated and/or shared is specified in a data sharing agreement which sets out clearly the obligations and permissions of each party with regard to the data.

-25. It is the responsibility of researchers to discuss with the relevant departments (e.g. ITMS, Library and Learning Services) whether there will be any cost to their project for the storage (including server patches), backup, deposit and retention of the project research data; and to ensure, before starting their research project, that any costs during the life of the project and after can be covered.
+25.It is the responsibility of researchers to discuss with the relevant departments (e.g. ITMS, Library and Learning Services) whether there will be any cost to their project for the storage (including server patches), backup, deposit and retention of the project research data; and to ensure, before starting their research project, that any costs during the life of the project and after can be covered.

-26. It is the responsibility of the researcher to handle personal data lawfully and according to DMU’s internal data management procedures and according to the General Data Protection Regulation and Data Protection Act 2018.
+26.It is the responsibility of the researcher to handle personal data lawfully and according to DMU’s internal data management procedures and according to the General Data Protection Regulation and Data Protection Act 2018.

-27. It should be the default position that personal data cannot be treated as open data unless fully anonymised.
+27.It should be the default position that personal data cannot be treated as open data unless fully anonymised.
 However, it is accepted that in rare circumstances exceptions may need to be made, for example, with regard to oral history.
 Personal data should not be treated as open data in an un-anonymised form unless agreed by Research Services and, if necessary, by the Information Governance team.

 28. DMU researchers should, where possible, include costs for storing and making data open in external funding applications.

 29. Faculty Associate Deans for Research, Institute Directors and others responsible for research-active staff and students should ensure that DMU researchers in their areas are aware of the University’s policy regarding research data management and its associated guidelines and procedures.

 30. DMU researchers should ensure published results always include information on how to access the supporting data.
 Where data supporting publications is made open, it should be accessible by the publication date and in citeable format.

 31. All ‘external DMU researchers’ agree to indemnify DMU in full for any legal costs incurred by DMU in relation to any legal action taken by DMU against any breach of this policy and or any policy mentioned within this policy.

-# DMU’S RESPONSIBILITIES
+## DMU’S RESPONSIBILITIES

 32. The University will provide access to training, support, advice and where appropriate, guidelines and templates for research data management and data management plans.

 33. The University will provide the infrastructure for the storage, backup, deposit and retention of research data in support of current and future access, during and after completion of research projects.
 This may be charged to the research project (see paragraph 17).

-# ENFORCEMENT
+## ENFORCEMENT

 34. In the event of any breach of this policy and any policy mentioned within this policy, by any ‘DMU researchers’ (as defined above) or ‘external DMU researchers’, DMU reserves the right to take appropriate legal action.

-# DEFINITIONS
+## DEFINITIONS

 “The University” and “DMU” mean De Montfort University “Dataset” means a set of files containing Research Data, Metadata (including Published Metadata) and Documentation